 Simplii Financial No Fee Chequing Account

-As the name suggests, the Simplii Financial No-Fee Chequing Account comes with zero monthly fees, as well as unlimited Interac e-transfers and unlimited monthly transactions.
-There is no minimum balance required, and all of your debits and bill payments are free and unlimited.
+As the name suggests, the Simplii Financial No-Fee Chequing Account provides clients with free daily banking.
+There are zero monthly fees, as well as unlimited Interac e-transfers, and unlimited monthly transactions.
+There is no minimum balance required, and all of your debit purchases and bill payments are free and unlimited.
 While it may be an online bank, it is associated with CIBC and as such, you’ll still have access to CIBC’s ATMs if you ever need to withdraw cash.
-Moreover, like a savings account, you’ll be able to earn up to 0.15% in interest on your balance.
-Clients can also send money to others across the globe at no cost and can order foreign currency that can be obtained at various Canada Post outlets in Canada.Learn More
+Moreover, like a savings account, you’ll be able to earn up to 0.05% in interest on your balance.

 RBC Day To Day Banking

 RBC is the largest bank in Canada with over 1.43 trillion dollars in assets.
 It is very accessible with 1,300 physical branches and over 4,200 ATMs available across Canada.
 Like the other major banks, it is involved in just about every aspect of banking, whether on a consumer, commercial, or global investment level.
 Among the plethora of banking products it offers, its chequing accounts are one of its most popular products.
 They currently offer 4 different chequing accounts each with its own unique traits.